C.G. Trinkaus

-HSBC Trinkaus & Burkhardt AG, operating as HSBC Deutschland, was a German financial services company.
-It traced its history back to 1785 and was one of the longest-established members of the HSBC Group.
-In 2023, the company was merged with HSBC's French subsidiary, HSBC Continental Europe and now exits as HSBC Continental Europe, Dusseldorf Branch.
-HSBC in Germany has operations in commercial and investment banking.
+C.G.
+Trinkaus, known as such from 1852 until 1972 then as Trinkaus & Burkhardt (1972-1999) and HSBC Trinkaus & Burkhardt (1999-2023), was a German financial services company.
+It traced its history back to 1785 and was thus one of the longest-established members of the HSBC Group following integration into that group in 1992.

-In addition to its head office in Düsseldorf, the bank has branches in Baden-Baden, Berlin, Dortmund, Frankfurt, Hamburg, Hanover, Cologne, Mannheim, Munich, Nuremberg, Stuttgart and Vienna, Austria.
+In 2023, the company was merged with HSBC's Paris-based subsidiary HSBC Continental Europe.
+Its operations subsequently form the German branch of HSBC Continental Europe, covering both commercial and investment banking, with head office in Düsseldorf and additional offices in Baden-Baden, Berlin, Dortmund, Frankfurt, Hamburg, Hanover, Cologne, Mannheim, Munich, Nuremberg, Stuttgart as well as Vienna in Austria.